- New student handbook

 In the Office of Student Affairs, Todd Gambill is the administrator of the Code of Student Ethics.

 NOTE: All students should review the Code of Student Rights, Responsibilities, and Conduct.

-The Office of the Registrar conducts registration, processes grades, makes schedule adjustments, processes transcript requests, makes changes to students’ permanent records and produces and mails diplomas.
+The Office of the Registrar maintains the security and integrity of your academic record.
+It conducts registration, processes grades, makes schedule adjustments, processes transcript requests, makes changes to students’ permanent records and produces and mails diplomas.

 Scholarships and Financial Aid